Take the train to some of Bavaria's most iconic beer gardens.

 Beer garden tables in the shade of old chestnut trees, beer and hearty dishes all add up to a perfect idyll at the Hacklberger Bräustüberl in Passau.

-Where tradition meets modernity: the Augustiner Schützengarten beer garden in Munich
+Tradition meets modernity: the Augustiner Schützengarten in Munich